Military colours, standards and guidons: Denmark

 Cavalry (armour) units carry a standard (estandart), of similar design to the infantry colour, but smaller and square, with the cross centred on the field.
 The royal cypher is in the upper hoist and the initials of the regiment in the lower hoist.
 The Guard Hussar Regiment's standard is unique, as it has two monograms – with King Frederick VI's monogram in top right corner.

 France

 In the French Army, mounted units carry étendards (standards).
 Mounted units include armoured corps and cavalry, artillery, transportation, army aviation, and supplies.
-The étendard is a 64 × 64 cm square flag similar to the drapeaux carried by the units of foot, with the same design: the regimental name at the observe and the battle honours at the reserve.
+The étendard is a 64 × 64 cm square flag similar to the drapeaux carried by the units of foot, with the same design: the regimental name at the obverse and the battle honours at the reserve.